How to Pass the Massachusetts Foster Home Inspection in a Pre-1978 House

 - Lead hazards found, fully remediated (deleaded) — you receive a Letter of Compliance after licensed deleading work.

-- Lead hazards found, controlled through interim control measures — you receive a Letter of Interim Control valid for one year while longer-term deleading is planned.
+- Lead hazards found, controlled through interim control measures — you receive a Letter of Interim Control valid for up to two years while longer-term deleading is planned.

 Option 3 is the path most applicants with older homes take.
 Interim control does not require you to gut your walls.
 It requires specific, licensed work to stabilize lead hazards — encapsulation, friction surface repairs, bare-soil coverage — that make the home safe for children under 6.
 This typically costs less and takes less time than full deleading.